 Minutes from Tangier is the jutting Cap Spartel, the African continent's extreme northwest corner.
 Known to Romans as Ampelusium ("cape of the vines"), this fertile area sits high above the rocky coast.
-A shady, tree-lined road leads up to the summit, where a large lighthouse has wonderful sweeping views out over the Mediterranean at the very point where it meets the Atlantic; ask the kindly gatekeeper to show you around.
+A shady, tree-lined road leads up to the summit, where a large lighthouse has wonderful sweeping views out over the Mediterranean at the very point where it meets the Atlantic.

 Explore Cap Spartel

 Straddling the cliffs of the north Atlantic coast, Asilah was founded by the Phoenicians around 1500 BC.
 A prosperous trading town, it was invaded by...

 Set on a rocky peninsula protruding into the Mediterranean, Ceuta—known as Sebta in Morocco—was once one of the finest cities in the north.
 Originally thriving...